knewyousir/HW-session-10/readme.md

 }
 ```

-Test.

 Bind the authHandler:

 `this.authHandler = this.authHandler.bind(this);`

+And test to see the user details in the console.

-If no error add uid to state.
+Add uid to state.

 ```js
 authHandler(err, authData) {